 |MATHEMATICS||To develop students' understanding of fundamental mathematical concepts and their applications.
 Students should develop a level of quantitative literacy that would enable them to make decisions and solve problems and which could serve as a basis for continued learning.||3-4||

-NOTE: A student who does not take MAT 160 to meet the Mathematics requirement, may need to take an additional credit hour, e.g. an additional science lab or an hour GLC course to meet the 42 credit hour general education requirement.
+NOTE: A student who does not take MAT 155 or MAT 158 or MAT 162 to meet the Mathematics requirement, may need to take an additional credit hour, e.g. an additional science lab or an hour of GLC course to meet the 42 credit hour general education requirement.

 Speak with your

 |NATURAL SCIENCE||To develop students' understanding of the principles and laboratory procedures of life and physical sciences and to cultivate their abilities to apply the empirical methods of scientific inquiry.
 Students should understand how scientific discovery changes theoretical views of the world, informs our imaginations, and shapes human history.
 Students should also understand that science is shaped by historical and social contexts.||7||

 At least one lab must be taken with a corresponding lecture course.

 |CAPSTONE||To assess acquisition of knowledge and skills.||1||COL 299|